An Assessment of the Overlooked Dangers of Template Engines: Template Engine analysis

 \subsection{Analysis Results}

 To provide an overview of the current state of template engines regarding RCE and protections against its threat, we propose an analysis of $34$ template engines in eight different programming languages.
-Table~\ref{sec:analysisResults:tab:templates-analyzed} shows a general overview of the results, while Table~\ref{sec:analysisResults:tab:ResultsSummary} shows some statistics extracted from them.
-The analysis was carried out with a methodology that involves three main steps: \begin{enumerate} \item \textbf{Obtaining an SSTI-vulnerable template.} The first step in analyzing an unknown template engine is to create an environment where we can freely experiment with the template.
+Table~\ref{tab:templates-analyzed} shows a general overview of the results, while Figure~\ref{fig:templateOverview} shows some statistics extracted from them.
+The analysis was carried out with a methodology that involves three main steps: \begin{enumerate} \item \textbf{Developing a minimal SSTI-vulnerable application.} The first step in analyzing an unknown template engine is to create an environment where we can test the template in an SSTI scenario.
 More specifically, the main objective of this phase is to create a \emph{vulnerable} piece of code by progressively modifying existing snippets to trigger SSTI.
 Such snippets can often be found in the documentation of the template engine and can be modified to produce a vulnerable scenario.
 With this code, we can proceed to test possible RCE payloads. \item \textbf{Testing exploits and security features.} We can test possible exploits after creating a working environment with a running SSTI-vulnerable code.
 To this end, we devised a \emph{multi-step} procedure that can reveal whether the template engine is exploitable through RCE.
-Such procedure is organized into \emph{steps} of progressive complexity, where we design four exploitation methodologies, which we detail in Section~\ref{sec:RCEtypes}.
+This procedure is organized into \emph{steps} of progressive complexity, where we design four exploitation methodologies, which we detail in Section~\ref{sec:RCEinTE:RCEtypes}.
 If we find a working exploit from one of the previous steps, we can consider the target template exploitable with RCE.
-However, if we cannot find any working exploit, it does not mean that the template engine is not attackable.
-In addition to that, we evaluate possible \emph{security features} that characterize the target template according to a taxonomy that we describe in Section~\ref{sec:preventRCE}.
+However, if we cannot find any working exploit, it does not mean that the template engine is secure against RCE.
+In addition to that, we evaluate possible \emph{security features} that characterize the target template according to a taxonomy that we describe in Section~\ref{sec:RCEinTE:preventRCE}. \item \textbf{Collecting the results.} In the final step, we collect the previous analysis's results.
+This part is essential to build a standard set of information that can be consulted and updated by researchers or programmers.
+In the future, template engines will be updated, and there is the possibility that they will introduce security measures that might change their ability to execute arbitrary code.
+Sometimes, they might even introduce bugs or updates that allow code execution.
+The attained results are organized in a report that contains the following information: \emph{(i)} \emph{Name and language} of the template engine; \emph{(ii)} \emph{delimiters} used by the engine; \emph{(iii)} type of \emph{working exploit}; \emph{(iiii)} the potential \emph{security features} employed by the template.
+The report also briefly describes the engine, examples of secure and vulnerable codes, and a more detailed analysis of the payload that allows RCE and the security features for each template engine. \end{enumerate}